 Electrochemical energy storage (EES) systems mainly consist of different types of rechargeable batteries.
 A rechargeable battery comprises one or more electrochemical cells.
 Rechargeable batteries come in many shapes and sizes, ranging from button cells to megawatt grid systems.
 Battery systems connected to large solid-state converters have been used to stabilize power distribution networks.
-Some grid batteries are co-located with renewable energy plants, either to smooth the power supplied by the intermittent wind or solar output, or to shift the power output into other hours of the day when the renewable plant cannot produce power directly.
+Some grid batteries are co-located with renewable energy plants, either to smooth the power supplied by the intermittent wind or solar output or to shift the power output into other hours when the renewable plant cannot produce power directly.
 Battery storage technology is typically around 80% to more than 90% efficient for newer lithium-ion devices.
 Battery systems connected to large solid-state converters have been used to stabilize power distribution networks.

 - Flow batteries.
 In rechargeable flow batteries, the liquid electrodes are composed of transition metals in water at room temperature.
 They can be used as a rapid-response storage medium.
 Vanadium redox batteries are a type of flow battery.
 Flow batteries have relatively low energy densities and have long life cycles, which makes them well-suited for supplying continuous power.
 A 200 MW (800 MWh) flow battery is currently being constructed in Dalian, China.

 - Lead-acid batteries.
 However, they are not popular for grid storage because of their low-energy density and short cycle and calendar life.
-They were commonly used for electric cars, but have recently been largely replaced with longer-lasting lithium-ion batteries.
+They were commonly used for electric cars but have recently been largely replaced with longer-lasting lithium-ion batteries.